karjac14/Portfolio-SIte/tutorial-week-3.md

 }
 ```

-The above code will set everything to havd border-box.
+The above code will set everything to have `border-box`.

+Note that this trick was introduced in CSS3,and that if we need to work with prvious CSS version, this may not work.